Evaluation of the Driving Performance and User Acceptance of a Predictive Eco-Driving Assistance System for Electric Vehicles: Literature Review

-In addition to minimizing the host vehicle's energy or fuel consumption, recent studies point towards eco-driving assistance systems that aim at improving driving safety and comfort \citep{Fleming2021}.
-To address these multiple objectives, an optimal control problem is mathematically formulated and solved using methods such as Pontryagin’s minimum principle \citep{Ozatay2017} and dynamic programming (DP) \citep{Lin2014, Maamria2016, Ozatay2017}.
-Although these methods have shown to yield a global optimum solution, they are found to be computationally intensive, thus making them infeasible for the online implementation.
+In addition to minimizing the host vehicle's energy or fuel consumption, recent studies point towards EDAS that aim at improving driving safety and comfort.
+To address these multiple objectives, an optimal control problem \citep{Fleming2021} is solved using methods such as Pontryagin’s minimum principle \citep{Ozatay2017} and dynamic programming (DP) \citep{Lin2014, Maamria2016, Ozatay2017}.
+The authors have commonly pointed out that although these methods have shown to yield a global optimum solution, they are found to be computationally intensive, thus making them infeasible for the online implementation.
 Alternatively, it is possible to calculate the DP optimization problem offline at the beginning of the trip and the results of which can be used as a reference for online implementation.
 Such an approach is presented in \citet{Lin2014}, in which a DP algorithm uses the route topology information such as elevation, speed limits to calculate an optimal reference velocity for the entire driving route.
-Another control approach that has become widely popular to facilitate online-control and effectively deal with state and input constraints, is model predictive control (MPC). \citet{Chen2022} proposed an eco-driving assistance system that used MPC to compute high-level driving mode suggestions such as cruising, eco-roll, coasting and engine braking.
-Several literature exist that implemented MPC to solve multi-objective optimization problems for advanced adaptive cruise control (ACC) concepts \citep{Li2009, Weissmann2018, Jia2020}.
+To address the limitation of the aforementioned methods, a widely popular approach known as model predictive control (MPC) is used to facilitate online-control and effectively deal with state and input constraints.
+Several literature exist that implemented MPC to solve multi-objective optimization problems for advanced adaptive cruise control (ACC) concepts in automated driving \citep{Li2009, Weissmann2018, Jia2020}, however, very few studies extended the MPC framework to EDAS.
+For instance, \citet{Chen2022} proposed an EDAS that used a simplified model for the speed advisor to compute driving mode suggestions such as cruising, eco-roll, coasting and engine braking.
+Although their study presented some preliminary work on driver delay compensation using MPC, a major limitation is that the study was restricted to deceleration scenarios alone.
+The primary objective in our study is to develop a predictive eco-driving assistance system (pEDAS) using a two-level model predictive control framework with a goal to assist BEV drivers in the presence of surrounding traffic, traffic light signals, traffic signs and curved roads by providing a continuous feedback to improve their driving behavior in an energy-efficient manner.